RigacciOrg/insta360-wifi-api/README.md

 ## What is working

-Only some of the messages are implemented into the Python class, and they do not support any arguments, but you can read the code and inspect the protobuf definition to know what parameters are accepted.
+Only some of the messages are implemented into the Python class, and they do not support many arguments, but you can read the code and inspect the protobuf definition to know what parameters are accepted.